csdaw/candidaev/README.md

 #### Viewing the vignettes

 Three HTML vignettes detailing the analysis procedures used in the manuscript are included in this research compendium.
+They are automatically built from scratch when the full research compendium is installed with `devtools`.
 These vignettes can be viewed with:

 ``` r
 # if full compendium package was installed with devtools::install_github